-This smart person's guide is a routinely updated "living" precis loaded with contemporary information about the fundamentals of how zero day exploits work, who secret vulnerabilities affect, and how to learn more about code exploits and hacking.
+This cheat sheet is a routinely updated "living" precis loaded with contemporary information about the fundamentals of how zero-day exploits work, who secret vulnerabilities affect, and how to learn more about code exploits and hacking.

 SEE: Cybersecurity in 2017: A roundup of predictions (Tech Pro Research)

 The term "zero day" originates from the time remaining for a software vendor to patch buggy code.
 With zero days—or 0 hours—to respond, developers are vulnerable to attack and have no time to patch the code and block the hole.
 One bug can give hackers enough access to explore and map internal networks, exfiltrate valuable data, and find other attack vectors.